djipco/fullscreenmanager/README.md

 #### Home page & Documentation ####

 This library is also available on the [author's site](http://cote.cc/projects/fullscreenmanager/ "FullScreenManager").
-The full API documentation can be [viewed online](http://cote.cc/w/wp-content/uploads/projects/fullscreenmanager/doc/classes/FullScreenManager.html "Documentation")
+The full API documentation can be [viewed online](http://cote.cc/w/wp-content/uploads/projects/fullscreenmanager/doc/classes/FullScreenManager.html "Documentation").